Breast augmentation allows patients to add volume, curvature, and symmetry to their breasts to improve the shape and overall appearance.

 - Periareolar incision: The implant is placed through the areola, leaving the most visible incision.

-Incision placement is largely determined by the patient’s personal preference and cosmetic expectations, but the doctor may suggest one particular incision over another depending on the patient’s anatomy and the type or size of implant chosen.
+Incision placement is largely determined by the patient’s personal preference and cosmetic expectations.
+A particular incision may be suggested depending on the patient’s anatomy and the type or size of implant chosen.
 Regardless of the method of placement, all incisions are carefully placed to minimize visible scarring.

-After the choice of incision is made, the implant is inserted inside of a pocket behind the breast tissue or beneath the pectoral muscle.
-After the implant is in place and properly positioned according to the patient’s anatomy and desired size, the incision is closed using dissolvable sutures.
+After the incision is chosen, the implant is inserted inside of a pocket behind the breast tissue or beneath the pectoral muscle.
+Once the implant is in place and positioned, the incision is closed using dissolvable sutures.

 Breast Augmentation Recovery

-Patients usually experience slight discomfort up to three days following the procedure, after which, regular, non-strenuous activities, such as showering, can be resumed.
-Patients are prescribed a post-operative bra that they must wear as they heal.
-Most swelling goes down after a few weeks, allowing the final results to be easily seen.
-Once several weeks have passed, and all swelling has subsided, you can stop wearing the prescribed post-operative bra and resume more strenuous activities.
-Patients should continue to perform the arm movements and exercises prescribed by Dr. Karaca.
+Patients usually experience slight discomfort up to three days following the procedure.
+After discomfort subsides, regular, non-strenuous activities may be resumed, and most swelling fades after a few weeks.
+After surgery, patients are given a post-operative bra that must be worn during the healing process.
+Once several weeks have passed, and all swelling has subsided, patients may stop wearing the prescribed post-op bra and resume more strenuous activities.
+Patients should continue to perform the arm movements and exercises prescribed following their surgery.